risan/intro-to-machine-learning/tools/README.md

 ## Using Modules in Tools Directory

-Many of the modules here are used by the other modules outside this `tool` directory.
+Many of the modules here are used by the other modules outside of this `tools` directory.
 To import and use these modules outside of the `tool` directory, we need to use `sys.path.append` first:

 ```py